tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

+*GAIMIN* was Liquid's nemesis???
+Yes, you're reading that correctly.
+We had to watch the same grand final.
+Every.
+Single.
+Major.

-If you don't remember anything about this players from last year, I wouldn't blame you.
-They were the epitome of "middle of the pack."
+If you didn't have any strong opinions about this team last year, I wouldn't blame you.
+They were distinctly 'middle of the pack' material by WEU standards.

-If you don't remember anything about these players from this year, you're out of your mind.
+If you didn't have any strong opinions about this team this year, you're a unicorn.

 But following
 Bunch of firsts.
-Was an interesting journey for a team that not many people thought about to a team that a lot of people began actively hating
+Was an interesting journey for a team that not many people thought about to a team that a lot of people began actively hatewatching.
+There are a variety of factors.

+One is that, well, they're just very good.
+And if you're constantly very good, people get annoyed that you keep making everyone else look very bad.

+Two is compounded by the fact that Liquid were doing them no favors by getting bopped by them in every single grand final.
+It was almost pre-determined.
+OHH BOY, GAIMIN'S IN GRAND FINALS AND LIQUID'S MAKING A LOWER BRACKET RUN, GEE I WONDER WHAT'S GONNA HAPPEN.

+Three is this man.

-**What would success look like?** They already made history by being the first time in Dota 2 history to ever win every major of the season.
-Winning TI on top of that would be the icing on the cake, the feather in the cap, the wideBat of the Quinn.
+They already made history by being the first time in Dota 2 history to ever win every major of the season.

+**What would success look like?** I unironically believe a large number of Redditors may just straight up kill themselves to avoid living in a timeline where Quinn Callahan is a TI winner.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/tundra.jpg" alt="Banner"></p>